Toto Tamuz: Israeli citizenship

 Though most of his formulative years were spent in Israel, Tamuz still did not carry full Israeli citizenship.
 His legal status in Israel was indeterminable for many years until then Deputy Interior Minister Ruhama Avraham granted him an Israeli A1 visa granting temporary resident status for a term of three years.
-After petitioning to FIFA, and given that he has no other citizenship, Tamuz received special permission to play on Israeli national teams even though he still did not possess an Israeli passport, but only an Israeli laissez-passer.
-After his temporary visa expired, Tamuz was unable to play for the Israeli national team until he received full Israeli citizenship, a process which could take three years.
+After petitioning to FIFA, and given that he has no other citizenship, Tamuz received special permission to play on Israel national teams even though he still did not possess an Israeli passport, but only an Israeli laissez-passer.
+After his temporary visa expired, Tamuz was unable to play for the Israel national team until he received full Israeli citizenship, a process which could take three years.
 The Israel Interior Office had refused attempts to fast-track his application.
 However, his eligibility was confirmed when his case was taken to the Israeli Supreme Court.
 After Tamuz began the formal naturalisation process, he was named in the Israeli squad for matches against England and Estonia in March 2007.
 Three months later in 2007, Tamuz was granted full Israeli citizenship along with Roberto Colautti (originally from Argentina), after their respective applications were approved by the Minister of Internal Affairs Roni Bar-On.

+Appearances for Israel

 On 6 September 2006, Tamuz made his debut for Israel at the age of 18, against Andorra in a UEFA Euro 2008 qualifying match (played at Goffertstadion, Nijmegen, but classed as a home tie).
 He scored on his debut, and on 6 June 2007, and against the same opponents, he scored again.